lczub/PortablePythonWithRobot/README.md

 ## Fork of Portable Python development pages
 Target is to build a [Robot Framework](http://robotframework.org/) environment , runnable directly from any USB storage device, local or network location (on MS Window systems).
-Details see [Robot/scripts/README.rst](Robot/scripts/README.rst)
+Details see [Robot - README.rst](config/Robot/scripts/README.rst)

 Build command is `build Robot`